 Please note that we do have a strict policy regarding confidentiality and data protection.
 In this respect we will only give out results to the person they relate to unless that person has given prior permission for their release or if they are not capable of understanding them.

 Some tests such as finger prick blood tests and urine dipstick tests will give instant results.
-Most tests however can take up to 5 days for results to come back and some special tests take longer.
+Most tests however can take up to 5 working days for results to come back and some special tests take longer.
 Test results are sent electronically to the practice and are checked every day by our GPs.

 We will always contact you if there is cause for concern with a result.
 Normally we will write to you with instructions on what action to take – normally this is to make an appointment with your GP to discuss your recent tests.
 Please do not be alarmed if you receive a letter like this – it does not necessarily mean it is serious if the result needs a discussion.
 If your result reveals that urgent action is needed your GP will try and telephone you rather than writing a letter.